Define workflows from YAML files

 1. Create the workflow specification file

-By default, Quarkus Flow scans the src/main/flow directory (relative to your Maven module root) for workflow specification files.
+By default, Quarkus Flow scans the src/main/flow directory (relative to your Maven module root) for workflow specification files at build time.

-Create the directory and add a simple workflow:
+Create the directory and add your CNCF 1.0.0 workflow:

 src/main/flow/echo-name.yaml